 If any filings do not comply with L.R.
 10, the clerk shall bring the failure to comply to the attention of the filing party and to the presiding judge.
 The Court may sanction a violation of L.R.
-10 only by imposition of a fine against the attorney or a party proceeding pro se.
+10.